dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - Don't modify the thresholds (expecpt may be Disk threshold and specific needs in particular cases), but leave Davis to deal with his baseline

-- Create the SLO to take advantage of the real time Burn Rate alerte.
+- Create the SLO to take advantage of the real time Burn Rate alerts.

 ## Feedback loop : SLO Quality of Service
-Targeted or Consolidated ?

-- SLO for real time alert =>  Specific SLO for main application or frontend service (as described above)
+- SLO for real time alert =>  Specific SLO for main application or frontend service (as described above)  click [here](https://github.com/dynatrace-ace-services/itsm-integration-with-slo/tree/main/monaco-template)
 - SLO filtered by MZ => You can use the Simply Smarter with the SLO smarters which have been configured globaly by  tenant and can be filtered by MZ : click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter#readme)

 ![image](https://user-images.githubusercontent.com/40337213/224925027-3b6429c9-5479-4dc6-b0d9-15cd82cc048d.png)